 Extremely low-income family.
-A family whose annual income does not exceed the higher of 30 percent of the area median income or the federal poverty level.
+A family whose annual income does not exceed the federal poverty level or 30 percent of the median income for the area, whichever number is higher.

+Area median income is determined by HUD, with adjustments for smaller or larger families.
 HUD may establish income ceilings higher or lower than 30, 50, or 80 percent of the median income for an area if HUD finds that such variations are necessary because of unusually high or low family incomes.